Shobji Diye Arhar Dal

 • Garam Masala Powder

-The best thing about this recipe is that you can customize it with whatever vegetable you have on hand.
-Anything which isn’t too strongly flavoured can go perfectly here.
+The best thing about Bengali lentil recipes is that simple ingredients can create flavorful, hearty meals.
+Vegetables that aren’t too strongly flavored can go perfectly here in this Bengali arhar dal recipe.
 So, here’s a list of some of the vegetables that I like to add to this simple vegetable & toor dal recipe.

 • Potato